mxbees/libtech_level-up/Mod-01_theCLI/pwd.md

 # Finding Where We Are &mdash; Directories, Folders, and Paths

 First thing, we have to figure out where they are.
 You're probably familiar with the idea of folders.
-And you may have seen things like C:\Users\Me\Documents or /Users/Me/Documents and recognize that as the path to a folder.
+And you may have seen things like `C:\Users\Me\Documents` or `/Users/Me/Documents` and recognize that as the path to a folder.
 You probably won't see the slashes when you're looking at the file in Explorer or Finder, just the names of each level of folder.

 A folder is the same as a directory and we're going to use that term for it from now on.
 But it'll be the same thing, so when you see "directory," think "folder."

-So...when you open the CLI, how do you know where you are in the directory structure?
+So...when you open the CLI, how do you know where you are in the directory structure, i.e. in the levels of folders?

+What about when you've been moving around and can't remember whether the order of directories is `/Documents/Professional Development/webinars/2005/WhereIAmNow` or whether it's `/Documents/Professional Development/2005/webinars/WhereIAmNow`?

 # PWD - Print Working Directory